StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 SUICIDE SPECTRES:

 * There is a random chance for a wave of them to spawn after 4.5 minutes.
 They have 1200 HP so that Grunts don't drop them immediately.
-They will die without exploding if they take enough damage.
-They also do increased damage to both Pilots and Titans.
+They do increased damage to both Pilots and Titans, but will die without exploding if they take enough damage.
-* Any Grunt/Spectre/Pilot melee will instant-kill them without blowing up, as will any kind of electrical damage.
+* A Pilot melee will instant-kill them without blowing up, as will any kind of electrical damage.
-* Getting stepped on by a Titan or hit by any Titan weapon will blow them up, as will any kind of laser damage.
+* Getting stepped on by a Titan, hit by any Titan weapon, or any laser damage WILL blow them up.

 Is it possible to use this mod for a server?